Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Oak Leaf Fig stems can grow upto 3-6 feet long.
 The plant is perfect for a hanging basket where the stems can cascade downwards beautifully.
 It is one of the best plants for a hanging basket.

+Yes.
 Like other plants in the Moraceae family, Ficus montana is toxic to humans and pets as indicated by Pet Poison Helpline.
 Ficus plants produces a milky white latex which is an irritant to the eyes and the skin.
 If ingested it can cause irritation in the mouth, drooling, vomiting, diarrhea, loss of appetite and abdominal pains.

 Ficus montana Care Indoors

-Ficus montana (Oak Leaf Fig) requires bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-70% and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
-Keep reading for more on these growing conditions and how to provide them.
+Care for Ficus montana indoors entails giving it bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, humidity of 60-70% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Oak Leaf Fig, Ficus montana